 This method is identical to the year-specific constant catch efficiency method except that, instead of using different constant catch efficiencies for each outmigration season, the long-term average catch efficiency across all seasons is used.
 This long-term average catch efficiency is represented as the slope of the trendline shown in Figure 3.
-Overall, the average catch efficiency for the Lummi screw trap is estimated to be 2.9% based on the past 7-year's data.
+Overall, the average catch efficiency for the Lummi screw trap is estimated to be 2.69% based on the past 9-year's data.

-The results of this method for 2006 suggest that the total production of zero-age Chinook smolts was 1,295,446 smolts.
-Of this number, 956,653 smolts are marked and 338,795 smolts are unmarked.
-As with the YCCE estimate, the number of hatchery smolts passing the trap site predicted by this method exceeds the known number of smolts released.
-The ACCE method, however, had a smaller bias (12.6%) compared to the YCCE estimate (40.8%).
-By scaling the results to mach the known hatchery release of marked smolts, then the number of unmarked smolts passing the trap site is 300,789 smolts.
-Deducting the 5,164 unmarked hatchery-origin smolts released in 2006 gives a wild-origin estimate of 295,625 smolts.
+The results of this method for 2007 suggest that the total production of zero-age Chinook smolts was 649,218 smolts.
+Of this number, 589,778 smolts are marked and 51,537 smolts are unmarked.
+As with the YCCE estimate, the number of hatchery smolts passing the trap site predicted by this method differs from the known number of smolts released except that the ACCE underestimated the true number of marked smolts whereas the YCCE estimate overestimated the true number of marked smolts.
+The ACCE method, however, had a slightly smaller bias (12.4%) compared to the YCCE estimate (16.1%).
+By scaling the results to mach the known hatchery release of marked smolts, then the number of unmarked smolts passing the trap site is 58,800 smolts.
+Deducting the 2,110 unmarked hatchery-origin smolts released in 2007 gives a wild-origin estimate of 56,690 smolts.